Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 You can do it by adding either option to the Product Browser integration code:

-`defaultCategoryId=%categoryId%`
+`"defaultCategoryId=%categoryId%"`

 or

-`defaultProductId=%productId%`
+`"defaultProductId=%productId%"`

-The examples codes are available on the right.
+The example codes are available on the right.

-## Custom label names and translations
+## Change storefront labels

 > Format example